 4. Stay calm and positive

 Classrooms can be hectic places, but only if you let them be.
-Students will take their cue from you and if you remain calm and stay positive you will be amazed how students respond.
+Students will take their cue from you and if you remain calm and stay positive you will be amazed at how students respond.
 In particular, it is important to remember that behavior is largely a product of its immediate environment and that behavior ultimately responds better to positive rather than negative consequences.
 While it is hard to do in a single day, creating a safe and positive classroom by staying calm and reinforcing good behavior (rather than punishing bad behavior) will make it much easier to execute the day’s lesson.

 It is important to be engaged with the class.
 Actively monitoring the classroom and walking around to ensure all students are on task is a great way to manage student behavior without having to resort to negative reinforcement.
 For great videos on managing a classroom in a positive way you can check out the Teaching Channel, in particular, this video focuses on creating a safe and positive classroom.